-The translation times suggested here should work for most projects.
+The translation times suggested here will work for most business translation projects.

-They are based on realistic expectations for translation speed by professional human translators taking care to translate to a high standard.
+We’ve based them on realistic translation speed and output expectations for professional translators taking care to translate to a high standard.

 The 4 key factors that determine translation turnaround times

-The time any translation project will take is essentially dependent on the following considerations.
+The time any translation project will take depends on 4 things.

 1. How many words need to be translated?

-Note we use the number of words, not the number of pages.
-This is because the amount of text on individual pages, and hence the time spent translating them, can vary considerably.
+Note we use the number of words, not pages.
+That’s because the amount of text on individual pages, and therefore the time spent translating them, can vary considerably.

-If the text can’t be selected you’ll need to count manually, or use an OCR program and copy to Word.
+If you can’t select the text, you’ll need to count it manually, or use an OCR program and copy into Word.

 2. Assumed translation speed per hour and per day

 Translator speeds and output vary enormously – anywhere from 200 to 500 words an hour and 1200 to 4000 words a day.